-Mike Loeffler is a wood worker inspired by natural forms and embellished wooden folk art.
-Although he was always fascinated with wood, he had the opportunity to explore craft through an internship at North House in 2011.
+Mike is a woodworker inspired by natural forms and embellished wooden folk art.
 His last name, Loeffler, is a German occupational name given to spoon makers in the middle ages.
 This made spoons a meaningful entry point to the world of craft.
-After a stint of farm jobs he worked as carpenter in the Twin Cities continuing to pursue his woodworking passions on the side.
-Recently, Mike has been exploring fågelskålar (bird shaped ale bowls), small furniture design, as well as some traditional building techniques.
+Although he was always fascinated with wood, he had the opportunity to more formally explore craft through an internship at North House in 2011.
+After a stint of farm jobs, he worked as a carpenter in the Twin Cities continuing to pursue his woodworking passions on the side.
+Recently, Mike has been exploring fågelskålar (bird-shaped ale bowls), small furniture design, as well as some traditional building techniques.
 With the support of a Minnesota State Arts Board grant in 2017, he was able to study and build a number of grindbygg timber frames with North House instructor Peter Henrikson.